 Accounting & Tax for Amazon FBA Sellers

 Amazon FBA sellers face tax complexity that rivals businesses ten times their size.
 The moment you ship inventory to Amazon, their algorithm redistributes your products across 175+ fulfillment centers nationwide.
-You now have physical nexus in dozens of states you have never visited, creating sales tax registration obligations, potential income tax filing requirements, and compliance exposure that most CPAs have never dealt with.
-I work with FBA sellers every day, and I know exactly how to untangle the mess.
+You now have physical nexus in dozens of states you have never visited, creating sales tax registration obligations, potential income tax filing requirements, and compliance exposure that requires specialized knowledge of FBA operations.

 CPA Services for Amazon FBA Sellers

 The single most expensive bookkeeping mistake FBA sellers make is recording net Amazon deposits as revenue.
 Amazon reports gross sales on your 1099-K, which includes the item price, shipping charges, and sales tax collected.
 It does not subtract referral fees (typically 15% of sale price), FBA fulfillment fees, storage fees, return processing fees, or the sales tax Amazon remitted on your behalf.
 A seller with $250,000 in gross sales might only see $165,000 in net bank deposits, but the IRS receives a 1099-K showing $250,000.
 If you report $165,000 on Schedule C Line 1, you will receive a CP2000 notice 12 to 18 months later showing $85,000 in unreported income.
 The fix is straightforward but requires proper accounting: report gross revenue on Line 1 to match the 1099-K, then deduct every Amazon fee on the appropriate expense lines.
-I set up this reconciliation system for every seller client from day one.
+This reconciliation system should be set up from day one.

 Cost of Goods Sold is typically the largest expense line for any physical product business, and most sellers calculate it wrong.
 True COGS for an FBA seller is not just the unit price you paid your manufacturer.
 It is the full landed cost: product cost plus ocean freight, customs duties and tariffs (Section 301 rates of 7.5% to 25% on Chinese goods, plus the temporary 15% global tariff under Section 122), customs brokerage fees, cargo insurance, domestic drayage from port to Amazon, inbound placement fees, and prep and labeling costs.
 On $100,000 in product purchases from China, freight and duties typically add $15,000 to $25,000 in additional costs.
 Missing those COGS components means overstating your net income and overpaying taxes by $3,750 to $9,250 at a 25% effective rate.